Romyo167/SmallPianoAtmega32a/README.md

 to the appropriate pins of your microcontroller.
 Then burn the code and play.
-The code is accompanied with comment which will help you understand it.
+The code is accompanied with comments which will help you understand it.